flawlesstech/squadgoals/cash/README.md

 ## Men

 All participants are expected to adhere to the Code of Conduct.
-Men will be escorted out of the conference by Security and blackballed.
+Flawless is a safe space.
+Violators will be escorted out of the conference by Security and blackballed.

 Select scholarship and volunteer opportunities are available to pre-screened men, especially students and Junior level men.